cloudfoundry/docs-bosh/content/networks.md

 Manual networking allows you to specify one or more subnets and let the Director choose available IPs from one of the subnet ranges.
 A subnet definition specifies the CIDR range and, optionally, the gateway and DNS servers.
 In addition, certain IPs can be blacklisted (the Director will not use these IPs) via the `reserved` property.

-Each manual network attached to a job instance is typically represented as its own NIC in the IaaS layer.
+Each manual network attached to an instance is typically represented as its own NIC in the IaaS layer.

 Schema for manual network definition: